YBL123/sei-project-4/README.md

 ### Reviews

-// reviews + rating as an example + how the user was populated to make sure the username could be accessed for reviews

-in reviews model serializers.py
+In reviews model serializers.py I am using the PopulatedReviewSerializer to attach the user to reviews.
+This way the username can later be accessed and displayed in the frontend and authentication can be applied so only the owner of the review can delete their review.

 ```python
 class PopulatedReviewSerializer(ReviewSerializer):
     owner = UserSerializer()
 ```

-in the medium model serializers.py ->
+In the medium model serializers.py;

-reviews have a many to many relationship to the medium model.
+The reviews have a many to many relationship to the medium model.
+I added them to the PopulatedMediumSerializer as they live on the medium.
+By attaching the populated review the user will now also be accessible via the medium.

 ```python
 from reviews.serializers import PopulatedReviewSerializer